Tradition of humanitarian action

-CIC also funds a Settlement Program that supports newcomers to help them settle and adapt to life in Canada.
+CIC also funds a settlement program that helps newcomers settle and adapt to life in Canada.
 CIC works with provinces and territories, service provider organizations, as well as a range of other partners and stakeholders in delivering these services, which include:

 - needs assessment and referral services to increase newcomers’ awareness of their settlement needs and link newcomers to CIC-funded and community settlement services;

 - language training in English and French, so newcomers have the language skills to function in Canada;

 - support services which help newcomers access settlement services, such as childcare, transportation assistance, translation and interpretation services, provisions for persons with a disability, as well as short-term/crisis counselling to deal with settlement issues.

-Our refugee protection programs have helped refugees bring their experiences and skills and their hopes and dreams to Canada which, in turn, has contributed to an even richer and more prosperous society for us all.
+Through our refugee protection programs, refugees bring their experiences and skills as well as their hopes and dreams to Canada which, in turn, has contributed to an even richer and more prosperous society for us all.

 - Date Modified: